vitei/Usagi/README.md

 The physics system currently assumes a fixed framerate of 60fps

+Multiple Inherits[] inside a single yaml file will currently be ignored

 If there is not at least one child entity systems on the root entity will not be run

 There is no longer a system other than submodules for linking projects and engine versions